sfoxhq/slate/source/includes/_errors.md

 # Errors

-<aside class="notice">The SFOX API communicates error codes through HTTP status codes.
-The following are the error codes currently in use.</aside>
+## HTTP Status Codes

-The SFOX API uses the following error codes:
+The SFOX API communicates error codes through HTTP status codes.
+The following are the error codes currently in use:

 Error Code | Meaning
 ---------- | -------